“No matter.” The Enemy Hurricane redistributed mass to build a new thumb. “Wheel or no Wheel, I’ll end you just the

 Now Lucille saw the silver circle was the first link of a chain.
-The next link was half inside the Wheel, which seemed impossible as the Wheel was almost two-dimensional and each link was light-years thick.
+The next link was half inside the Wheel, which seemed impossible, because the Wheel was almost two-dimensional and each link was light-years thick.
 “When you pull the Chain,” explained the bird-pilot, “I’ll send a potent specimen from Earth’s recreation to help pilot the Galaxy Zephyr.”

 “Wakaru.
 I get it.”

 The Enemy Hurricane spread its arms and clapped at the Galaxy Zephyr.
 Eisu and Fumiko barely propelled the robot to safety before the clap could crush them.
 Charlie and Daisuke swung the Wheel and sliced the tips off two fingers.
 The Galaxy Zephyr nabbed one fingertip, but the Enemy Hurricane claimed the other and reabsorbed it.
 “You’re a pesky little thing, aren’t you?” it asked with its eyes.

 “Funny,” said Lucille, “I’d have said the same to you!”